Morgan Miller Shares Heartbreaking Photo Of Daughter Emeline’s Last Few Moments On Earth

 I wish I could have one more day to hold you, but until that day comes, continue to work through me and give me the strength to bring awareness, my love.
 I told you as I held you in this moment that you could still change the world, you could still move mountains.
 Every step we take forward is because of you and Levi.
 Your footprint will forever be left on this world.
 I love you, My baby girl.

 Levi is another child who drowned the same day as Emeline.
-He was just three-years-old at the time of his death.
+He was just 3-years-old at the time of his death.

 As many will recall, the Miller family made headlines when their daughter drowned at a neighbor’s pool.
 As the Inquisitr shared, Morgan took her eyes off of her daughter for a moment, but it was just enough time for Emeline to fall into the pool and drown.
 Miller, who is pregnant, tried to jump into the pool and save her daughter but it was too late.